Nstamour-art/XogotDocs/Documentation.docc/Manual/export/feature_tags.md

 > (including with <doc:one-click_deploy>).
 They are **not used** when
 > running the project from the editor, even if the export preset marked as
 > **Runnable** for your current platform has custom feature tags defined.
 >
+> Custom feature tags are also not used in [EditorExportPlugin](https://docs.godotengine.org/en/stable/classes/class_editorexportplugin.html#class-editorexportplugin)
+> scripts.
+Instead, feature tags in [EditorExportPlugin](https://docs.godotengine.org/en/stable/classes/class_editorexportplugin.html#class-editorexportplugin)
+> will reflect the device the editor is currently running on.
+>

 ## Overriding project settings